Extending volumes in Storage Spaces Direct

 Applies to: Windows Server 2019, Windows Server 2016

-This topic provides instructions for resizing volumes in Storage Spaces Direct cluster by using Windows Admin Center.
+This topic provides instructions for resizing volumes on a Storage Spaces Direct cluster by using Windows Admin Center.

 Capacity in the storage pool